wrtnlabs/autobe-examples/anthropic/claude-sonnet-4.5/todo/docs/ERD.md

   DateTime created_at
   DateTime expired_at "nullable"
 }
+"todo_list_email_verifications" {
+  String id PK
+  String todo_list_user_id FK
+  String token UK
+  Boolean verified
+  DateTime created_at
+  DateTime expires_at
+}
+"todo_list_password_resets" {
+  String id PK
+  String todo_list_user_id FK
+  String token UK
+  Boolean used
+  DateTime created_at
+  DateTime expires_at
+}
 "todo_list_user_sessions" }o--|| "todo_list_users" : user
 "todo_list_admin_sessions" }o--|| "todo_list_admins" : admin
+"todo_list_email_verifications" }o--|| "todo_list_users" : user
+"todo_list_password_resets" }o--|| "todo_list_users" : user
 ```

+### `todo_list_guests`

+Unauthenticated visitor tracking for the Todo list application.

+Represents anonymous visitors who have not registered or logged in.
+This
+table tracks basic interaction data for guests accessing public pages
+such as registration and login screens.

+Guests have no access to todo management features and cannot create,
+view, or modify any todo items.
+The primary purpose is to track visitor
+engagement metrics and pre-registration behavior for analytics.

+This is a subsidiary entity managed by the system for tracking purposes
+rather than direct user management.

+Properties as follows:

+- `id`: Primary Key.
+- `ip_address`: IP address of the guest visitor for tracking and security purposes.
+- `user_agent`
+  > Browser user agent string identifying the client application and device
+  > type.
+- `visited_at`: Timestamp when the guest first visited the application.
+- `created_at`: Timestamp when this guest record was created in the system.

 ### `todo_list_users`

-Regular authenticated users who manage their personal todo lists.
-Users
-represent the primary user base of the application and have full control
-over their personal data within security boundaries.
-Each user can
+Authenticated user accounts for the Todo list application.

+Represents registered members who can create, manage, and organize their
+personal todo items.
+Each user account is identified by a unique email
+address and secured with hashed password authentication.

+Users have complete ownership and privacy of their todo data.
+Each user
-create, organize, and manage their own todo items.
+can only access and modify their own todo items, ensuring strict data
+isolation.
+The system enforces user-level permissions through JWT token
+authentication.

+This table stores core identity information including email credentials
+and account status.
+Related user sessions are tracked in the
+todo_list_user_sessions table for authentication management.

+Users are the primary actors in the application, with full access to todo
+creation, updating, completion tracking, filtering, sorting, and deletion
+operations on their owned data.

 Properties as follows:

 - `id`: Primary Key.
 - `email`
-  > User's email address for authentication and account recovery.
-Must be
+  > User email address used for authentication and account identification.
-  > unique across all users and follow valid email format.
+  > Must be unique across all user accounts.
 - `password_hash`
-  > Securely hashed password for authentication.
-Never store passwords in
+  > Securely hashed user password using bcrypt with minimum cost factor of
-  > plain text.
-Uses industry-standard hashing algorithms like bcrypt,
-  > argon2, or PBKDF2.
+  > 10. Never store plain text passwords.
-- `created_at`
+- `email_verified`
+  > Whether the user has verified their email address.
+Users must verify
+  > email before accessing full application features.
-  > Timestamp when the user account was created.
-Automatically set by the
+- `created_at`: Timestamp when the user account was created during registration.
-  > system during registration.
-- `updated_at`
-  > Timestamp when the user account was last modified.
-Automatically updated
+- `updated_at`: Timestamp when the user account information was last modified.
-  > whenever any profile information changes.
 - `deleted_at`
-  > Timestamp when the user account was soft deleted.
-Null for active
+  > Soft deletion timestamp.
+When set, indicates the user account has been
-  > accounts.
-Enables account recovery and audit trails.
+  > deleted but preserved for audit purposes.

 ### `todo_list_user_sessions`

-Authentication sessions for regular users.
-Tracks user login sessions for
+Active authentication sessions for registered users.

+Tracks user login sessions with connection context and temporal
-security auditing and session management.
-Each session represents a
+information for security audit trails.
+Each session represents a distinct
-distinct login from a specific device or browser.
+login event from a specific device or location.

+Users can have multiple concurrent sessions across different devices.
+Session data enables tracking of user activity, detecting suspicious
+login patterns, and providing users visibility into their active sessions
+for security management.

+Sessions are automatically created upon successful user authentication
+and can be terminated through logout actions.
+The system invalidates all
+sessions when security-sensitive operations occur, such as password
+changes.

+This subsidiary entity is managed through user authentication workflows
+rather than direct user manipulation.

 Properties as follows:

 - `id`: Primary Key.
+- `todo_list_user_id`
-- `todo_list_user_id`: User who owns this session. [todo_list_users.id](#todo_list_users)
+  > Reference to the authenticated user who owns this session. {@link
+  > todo_list_users.id}
-- `ip`: IP address from which the user connected to establish this session.
+- `ip`: IP address from which the session connection was established.
 - `href`: Connection URL where the session was initiated.
 - `referrer`: Referrer URL that led to the session creation.
-- `created_at`: Timestamp when the session was created (user logged in).
+- `created_at`: Session creation timestamp when the user successfully authenticated.
+- `expired_at`
-- `expired_at`: Timestamp when the session ended or expired.
-Null for active sessions.
+  > Session expiration timestamp when the session ended or was terminated.
+  > Null for active sessions.

 ### `todo_list_admins`

-System administrators with elevated privileges for system management and
+System administrator accounts with elevated privileges.

-user support.
-Admins are trusted personnel responsible for maintaining
-the system, supporting users, and monitoring overall application health.
-They have broader visibility into system operations while respecting user
-privacy.
+Represents administrative users who can manage user accounts, monitor
+system health, and perform system-wide operations.
+Admins have access to
+administrative functions including user management, system statistics,
+and configuration.

+For their personal todo management, admins follow the same data ownership
+rules as regular users - they can only access and modify their own todo
+items.
+Administrative privileges do not grant access to other users'
+private todo data except for legitimate support purposes with audit
+logging.

+Admin accounts are created by existing administrators through elevated
+authentication processes.
+Each admin action is logged for accountability
+and security compliance.

+This is a primary entity requiring independent account management and
+authentication workflows separate from regular user accounts.

 Properties as follows:

 - `id`: Primary Key.
 - `email`
-  > Administrator's email address for authentication and system
+  > Administrator email address used for authentication.
+Must be unique
-  > communications.
-Must be unique across all admins and follow valid email
+  > across all admin accounts.
-  > format.
 - `password_hash`
-  > Securely hashed password for admin authentication.
-Never store passwords
+  > Securely hashed administrator password using bcrypt.
+Admin passwords
-  > in plain text.
-Uses industry-standard hashing algorithms like bcrypt,
-  > argon2, or PBKDF2.
-- `created_at`
+  > follow the same security requirements as user passwords.
-  > Timestamp when the admin account was created.
-Automatically set by the
+- `created_at`: Timestamp when the administrator account was created.
-  > system during admin account creation.
-- `updated_at`
-  > Timestamp when the admin account was last modified.
-Automatically updated
+- `updated_at`: Timestamp when the administrator account information was last modified.
-  > whenever any admin information changes.
 - `deleted_at`
-  > Timestamp when the admin account was soft deleted.
-Null for active
-  > accounts.
-Enables account recovery and audit trails.
+  > Soft deletion timestamp for admin accounts.
+Maintains audit trail for
+  > removed administrator access.

 ### `todo_list_admin_sessions`

-Authentication sessions for system administrators.
-Tracks admin login
+Active authentication sessions for system administrators.

+Tracks administrator login sessions with connection metadata for security
+monitoring and audit trails.
+Admin sessions are managed separately from
-sessions for security auditing and session management.
-Each session
+user sessions to enable distinct security policies and monitoring.

-represents a distinct admin login from a specific device or browser with
-elevated privileges.
+All administrative actions are associated with specific sessions for
+accountability.
+The system logs session creation, activity, and
+termination to maintain comprehensive audit trails of administrator
+access.

+Admin sessions follow the same concurrent session support as user
+sessions, allowing administrators to maintain multiple active sessions
+across different devices.

+This subsidiary entity is managed through administrative authentication
+workflows.

 Properties as follows:

 - `id`: Primary Key.
+- `todo_list_admin_id`
-- `todo_list_admin_id`: Administrator who owns this session. [todo_list_admins.id](#todo_list_admins)
+  > Reference to the administrator who owns this session. {@link
-- `ip`
+  > todo_list_admins.id}
-  > IP address from which the administrator connected to establish this
+- `ip`: IP address from which the admin session connection was established.
-  > session.
 - `href`: Connection URL where the admin session was initiated.
 - `referrer`: Referrer URL that led to the admin session creation.
+- `created_at`: Admin session creation timestamp when authentication succeeded.
+- `expired_at`: Admin session expiration timestamp.
+Null for currently active sessions.

+### `todo_list_email_verifications`

+Email verification tokens for user account activation.

+Stores unique verification tokens sent to users during registration to
+confirm email ownership.
+Each token is associated with a user account and
+has a limited validity period for security.

+When a user registers, the system generates a verification token and
+sends it via email.
+Users must click the verification link containing the
+token to activate their account and gain full access to the application.

+Tokens expire after 24 hours to prevent abuse.
+Expired tokens require
+users to request a new verification email.
+Once a token is successfully
+used for verification, it becomes invalid to prevent reuse.

+This subsidiary entity is managed through the registration and email
+verification workflow rather than direct user interaction.

+Properties as follows:

+- `id`: Primary Key.
+- `todo_list_user_id`
+  > Reference to the user account requiring email verification. {@link
+  > todo_list_users.id}
+- `token`
+  > Unique verification token sent to the user's email address.
+Used to
+  > verify email ownership.
+- `verified`
+  > Whether this verification token has been successfully used.
+Once
+  > verified, the token cannot be reused.
+- `created_at`: Timestamp when the verification token was generated and email was sent.
+- `expires_at`
+  > Timestamp when this verification token expires.
+Tokens are valid for 24
+  > hours after creation.

+### `todo_list_password_resets`

+Password reset tokens for account recovery workflows.

+Manages secure password reset tokens for users who have forgotten their
+passwords.
+Each token provides time-limited access to reset account
+credentials.

+When a user requests password reset, the system generates a unique token
+and sends it via email.
+The token is valid for 1 hour, providing a secure
+window for password reset while minimizing exposure risk.

+Tokens are single-use - once successfully used to reset a password, they
+become invalid.
+All active user sessions are terminated when a password
+is reset for security.

+The system displays success messages for password reset requests
+regardless of whether the email exists, preventing email enumeration
+attacks.

+This subsidiary entity is managed through the password reset workflow and
+is not directly manipulated by users.

+Properties as follows:

+- `id`: Primary Key.
+- `todo_list_user_id`
+  > Reference to the user account requesting password reset. {@link
+  > todo_list_users.id}
+- `token`
+  > Unique password reset token sent to the user's email.
+Used to
+  > authenticate password reset requests.
+- `used`
+  > Whether this reset token has been used to successfully reset the
+  > password.
+Prevents token reuse.
-- `created_at`: Timestamp when the admin session was created (admin logged in).
+- `created_at`: Timestamp when the password reset token was generated and email was sent.
-- `expired_at`
+- `expires_at`
-  > Timestamp when the admin session ended or expired.
-Null for active
+  > Timestamp when this password reset token expires.
+Tokens are valid for 1
-  > sessions.
+  > hour after creation.

 ## Todos